quinscape/jsview-bootstrap/README.md

     bootstrap( data => <App initial={ data } />)
 ```

-bootstrap(render, cb)
+bootstrap(render)

 The bootstrap module calls the `render` function with the jsview initial data payload and the render function returns the initial application element hierarchy.
 It can also
 return a promise resolving to a react element hierarchy.

-The optional second function is called when the initial rendering has finished.
+The bootstrap function returns a Promise that resolves when the rendering has happened.